Mesh Augmentation of LoRaWAN-based IoT Networks: Introduction

-LIMA includes several novel features that enable efficient routing and transparent multi-hop forwarding within a LoRaWAN network: \begin{itemize} \item Route creation via \textit{reverse path} techniques.
-Specifically, Route Establishment Messages (REM) and uplink messages are used to create reverse path uplink and downlink routes respectively. \item Multi-hop uplink and downlink \textit{tunneling} of LoRaWAN messages using header encapsulation in a LoRaWAN-standard-compatible manner, and consequent support for \textit{over-the-air-activation (OTA)} \item Tunneled Adaptive Data Rate (ADR) that senses and reacts to the Signal-to-Noise ratio from the end-device (ED) to the \textit{nearest LIMA Router} rather than to the Gateway, thereby enabling significantly lower-energy operation. \item Accommodating the Class A receive windows in a multi-hop setting, that is, managing the time of the last-hop LR to ED transmission to be in one of the two "awake" windows. \item A distributed algorithm for selecting the \textit{designated edge router (DER)} from among many recipients of an ED message so as to efficiently transport an uplink message to the gateway. \item Creation and management of a Do Not Forward (DNoF) list that allows one to retain LoRaWAN operation for EDs that do not benefit from LIMA. \end{itemize}
+{ \begin{itemize} \item Route creation via \textit{path reversal} techniques.
+Low-overhead Route Establishment Messages (REM) create reverse-path uplink routes, and uplink messages create downlink routes, enabling over-the-air activation of end-devices. \item Multi-hop uplink and downlink \textit{tunneling} of LoRaWAN messages using LoRaWAN-compatible header encapsulation. \item Tunneled Adaptive Data Rate (ADR) that reacts to the SNR from the end-device (ED) to the \textit{nearest LIMA Router} rather than to the Gateway, thereby enabling significantly lower-energy operation. \item Accommodating the end device Class A receive windows for multi-hop downlink forwarding, that is, managing the time of the last-hop LR to ED transmission to be in one of the two "awake" windows. \item A distributed algorithm for selecting the \textit{designated edge router (DER)} from among many recipients of an ED message so as to efficiently transport an uplink message. \item Creation and management of a Do Not Forward (DNoF) list that allows one to retain LoRaWAN operation for EDs that do not benefit from LIMA. \end{itemize} }

-LIMA Routers do not need an internet backhaul, and so can be operated on solar power or battery depending on the platform and can be easily deployed.
-LIMA does not use any other secondary physical layer technology for its mesh networking other than LoRa.
+Although LIMA Routers are always awake, they do not need an internet backhaul, and so can be operated using solar power as evidenced by our simulations and real-world examples of solar-powered gateway deployments (e.g. see \cite{DryadSolarGateway}).
+Similar to gateways, LIMA Routers listen on all channels (region dependent), and thanks to the exceptional resilience of LoRa's CSS modulation to interference, it can receive simultaneously from multiple end devices.

 We have implemented a high-fidelity model of LIMA in the Network Simulator 3 (ns-3) tool and studied its performance over varying network size as well as traffic in a nominal remote monitoring deployment.
 In the region of parameters studied, LIMA outperforms LoRaWAN by a factor of up to 5x in delivery, 12.6x in energy consumption, 8x in coverage and 2.3x in latency.